Technical Strategies - Water

 Laundry-to-landscape overview.
 Source: Clean Water Components and SF Water.

-• Decrease potable water use by 16 to 40 percent, depending on the site (Cohen 2009).
+• Decreases potable water use by 16 to 40%, depending on the site (Cohen 2009)

-• Decrease water and wastewater utility bills.
+• Decreases water and wastewater utility bills

 Residents may also consider using filtering devices that collect microfibers that come off of clothing during wash cycles to keep microfibers from entering the greywater system.
 Devices range from fine mesh laundry bags to small coiled balls that can be placed in the washing machine.